 The Primary department teachers work closely with a Speech and Language Pathologist, an Occupational Therapist, and a Physical Therapist to embed therapeutic activities into core subject areas.
 Throughout the school day, students work on building their independence with daily living skills and academic tasks.

-Additionally, students focus on furthering their abilities to communicate and socialize appropriately.
-To support academics, communication, and appropriate behavior, students go on monthly community outings.
+Students focus on furthering their abilities to communicate and socialize appropriately.
+Prior to COVID-19 restrictions, in order to support academics, communication, and appropriate behavior, students went on monthly community outings.
 These unique experiences include traveling to:

 Lakeland Animal Shelter